gztrk-engineer/iam-docs/docs/IAM-More-Topics/federate-oidc.md

     * **Email claim**: Name of the ID token claim that contains the user's primary email.
 Default value: `email`

-## Google IDP example
+## Example configurations for Google IDP

 <!-- This section is linked from an above section (Configure your IDP account). -->

 To set up Google IDP, you need to go to [Google Credentials](https://console.cloud.google.com/apis/credentials), create an OIDC Client, and specify the following parameters:

 - **Authorized redirect URIs**: Enter the default value: `https://api.transmitsecurity.io/cis/auth/sso/oidc/callback`.
 - **Authorized JavaScript origins**: Specify your production, staging, and/or development environments.
-Example development environment: `https://localhost:3000` (default for React JS).
+Example development environments: `https://localhost:3000` (default for React JS).

 Google IDP generates new credentials (**Client ID** and **Client secret**) automatically.
 You can add new secrets after saving the OIDC client.